 Reed considers the following to be public information and will release it without student consent: name, dates of attendance, full- or part-time status, campus mailbox number, email address, local address and phone, permanent address and phone, major, degree and date awarded, last institution attended, honors awarded, and participation in recognized Reed College programs.
 A student may instruct the college to withhold all public information by submitting instructions in writing to the registrar within the first 10 class days of instruction.

 Reed College's directory is available through the "Integrated Reed Information System" (IRIS).
-It includes the student's name, Reed mailbox number, local address and phone, and permanent home address and phone.
+It includes the student's name, pronouns, Reed email address, campus mailbox number, and photo.

 Students are advised at the time of registration that this information will be included in the directory unless the College is specifically instructed not to do so.
 The student may omit all but the name from the directory for viewing outside the College.
 Students may authorize the registrar's office to release their class schedule on request.